kik369/docker-web-interface/README.md

     - WebSocket server for real-time updates
     - Built-in request logging and monitoring
     - Container metrics collection
+    - Docker image management API endpoints

 ### Component Interaction

 The frontend communicates with the backend through REST APIs and WebSocket connections.
-The backend interfaces with Docker's API to collect container information and metrics, with comprehensive logging of all operations and requests.
+The backend interfaces with Docker's API to collect container information, manage images, and collect metrics, with comprehensive logging of all operations and requests.

 The UI maintains state persistence for:

 -   Docker Compose application groups (expanded/collapsed state)
 -   Container log views (open/closed state)
 -   Log content updates in real-time via WebSocket
+-   Image management tab state and filters

 This ensures a seamless user experience even after page refreshes or automatic updates.